MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/qr-code-tracking-unity.md

 1. Add the [`ARMarker`](/dotnet/api/microsoft.mixedreality.openxr.armarker)component to the prefab, located under **Script > Microsoft.MixedReality.OpenXR > ARMarker**.<br/>
   ![Adding the ARMarker Component](images/Add-ARMarker-Component.png)

 You now have a basic prefab to work with.
-You likely want your app to visually represent QR codes that have been detected in the environment.
-The next section walks you through how to add a visual reprentation for QR codes.
+You likely want your app to visually represent QR codes that are detected in the environment.
+The next section walks you through how to add a visual representation for QR codes.

 ### Adding Visuals